artist * bhakta

 “I was born in South Africa beneath the Southern Cross, where my earliest teachers were trees, birds, and the red soil under my feet.
 From the beginning I listened to the natural world and shaped it into song, story, and art.
 I became an international artist, exhibiting in museums and galleries for over two decades, yet the deeper call of the Earth eventually led me away from that world.
 A pivotal encounter in the desert with a Viper became an initiation, reminding me that creativity is inseparable from the wisdom of nature.
 Today I create sanctuaries on the land, work with sound and energy, and guide others in restoring their connection to Earth and ancestry.
 My art and practice serve beauty, the living planet, and those ready to hear the ancients again.”

-Marais has exhibited internationally with solo exhibitions at the University of the Arts in Philadelphia, the University of Northern Colorado, and Bridge Red Project Space in Miami, as well as group shows at the Orlando Museum of Art, the Museum of Contemporary Art North Miami, and the Harwood Museum of Art.
-Her work has been featured in residencies worldwide, including Sculpture Space (NY), the Helene Wurlitzer Foundation (NM), UCROSS (WY), Santa Fe Art Institute (NM), NCCA Residency (Russia), Arteles (Finland), and Mino Paper Art Residency (Japan).
-Her art is held in public collections such as the Orlando Museum of Art, the Museum of Contemporary Art Miami, the NCCA Ministry of Culture in Russia, and the Akari Museum in Japan.
+Marais has exhibited internationally, with solo exhibitions at the University of the Arts in Philadelphia, the University of Northern Colorado, and Bridge Red Project Space in Miami, as well as group exhibitions at the Orlando Museum of Art, the Museum of Contemporary Art North Miami, and the Harwood Museum of Art.
+She has participated in residencies worldwide, including Sculpture Space (NY), the Helene Wurlitzer Foundation (NM), UCROSS (WY), Santa Fe Art Institute (NM), NCCA Residency (Russia), Arteles (Finland), and Mino Paper Art Residency (Japan).
+Her work is held in public collections such as the Orlando Museum of Art, the Museum of Contemporary Art Miami, the NCCA Ministry of Culture in Russia, and the Akari Museum in Japan.